Maritime Fraud: Identify & Report Illegal Activities Onboard

 It is essential to remain vigilant and identify other frauds not reported in this article and bring them to the notice of the port authorities.
 Seafarers have many choices today to collect evidence against fraud committed on board.
 These include intrinsically safe cameras for hazardous environments and various spy gadgets for indoor use.
 Moreover, the crew should never get blackmailed or coerced by seniors for environment-related issues.
 Report quality issues and shortages to the master, and two or more crew members should counter-sign all the invoices.

-Whistleblowers play a crucial role in exposing maritime fraud.
-They provide the authorities with essential information and evidence that can help bring the culprits to justice.
-It is important to encourage and protect whistleblowers to ensure that they can come forward without fear of retaliation.
+Whistleblowers are critical in exposing maritime fraud.
+They give authorities critical information and evidence that can aid in the prosecution of the perpetrators.
+It is critical to encourage and protect whistleblowers so that they can speak out without fear of retaliation.

-Whistleblowers are handsomely rewarded these days, as happened in the case of a 3rd engineer who provided substantial evidence to the US Coast Guard years ago, causing environmental pollution.
-While the chief engineer received a long prison sentence, the junior engineer was awarded a million dollars and US citizenship.
+Whistleblowers are being rewarded handsomely these days, as in the instance of a third engineer who presented significant evidence to the US Coast Guard years ago, creating environmental contamination.
+While the chief engineer was sentenced to prison, the junior engineer won a million dollars and US citizenship.

 Impact on the maritime industry